 That’s right… You read it right… I don’t do it all!
-I know that my blog paints a picture that my life is organized and is not crazy, but let me tell you, that’s not reality… My life has ups and downs just like everyone else’s.
-My family has struggles and disagreements.
+My blog paints at times a picture that my life is always organized.
+It also points to the fact that it is not crazy, but let me tell you, that’s not reality… My life has ups and downs, just like yours.
+We have struggles and disagreements.
 My house has toilets that need flushing, no matter how much times I remind the kids to flush them.
-My little kids live in their PJ’s about 3 days out of the week (sometimes the same ones two days in a row).
-I live in my yoga pants and joggers unless I know I have to get out of the car.
+The two little kids live in their PJ’s about 3 days out of the week.
+I live in my yoga pants and joggers.
 And putting on makeup and doing my hair?
 Well… That only happens when I have enough time in the day or on date night (and sometimes then it still doesn’t happen.)

 There are many days where my kids run downstairs searching in the dryer for a sweatshirt or a clean pair of pants because they haven’t been folded yet.
-And my son spends way too much time playing video games, but it allows me to get something done.
-My 2 year old learns what circles and numbers are from IPad apps and watching TV, while I sit in the corner trying to write a blog post while the baby takes a nap.
+And my son plays way too many video games.
+This, however, allows me to get something done.
+My 2-year-old learns what circles and numbers are from IPad apps and watching TV, while I sit in the corner trying to write a blog post while the baby takes a nap.
 I wish I was more on top of things and could wake up crazy early or stay up really late to get things done, but I can’t.
 I normally look around my house and determine what needs to get done that day by what looks the worst, which usually takes me to the bathrooms for some thorough scrubbing, but let’s be honest that doesn’t always happen either.

 To Do Lists

 I have notebooks everywhere… Half filled that I take everywhere with me.
-I write down what I need to do that day, what we are eating for dinner that week, where the kids need to go, what blog posts need to be written, how much water I have drank (I should really track how much Diet Coke I have drank, I will probably have more circles filled in with that!)
-I love to write things down, because when I finish them and cross them off I feel some sort of satisfaction!
-But just because they are written down doesn’t mean I actually do them!
+I write down what I need to do that day.
+I love to write things down.
+That way when I finish them and cross them off I feel some sort of satisfaction!
+When it is written down, sometimes it doesn’t get done.
 I mean it’s so easy to write it down on the next day and then the day after that.
 You get the picture…